ericgj/groem/README.markdown

 Groem is a spin-off of sorts from my project for the free and wonderful [Ruby Mendicant University (RMU)](http://blog.majesticseacreature.com/).

+## Note about Eventmachine

+Although Groem deals with network communication within an EM reactor, **you do not have to have a reactor running already to use it**.
+If you do, it will run within it, but if you don't, it will start one up and close it down after it's done sending and receiving.

 ## Examples of usage